Zephyranthes robusta: Taxonomy and nomenclature

-It is commonly known as the 'pink fairy lily', 'pink rain lily', 'pink zephyr lily', 'pink magic lily', 'pink fawn lily', and 'Colombiaanse mini-amaryllis'.
+It is commonly known as the 'pink fairy lily', 'pink rain lily', 'pink zephyr lily', 'pink magic lily', 'pink fawn lily', and 'Colombian mini-amaryllis'.
 It is known as cebollita in Spanish.

 Due to having the same common names, it is also frequently confused with other 'pink rain lilies' - namely Zephyranthes rosea and Zephyranthes carinata (also sold under the name Zephyranthes grandiflora).
 The three species are often mislabeled, but Z. robusta is easily recognizable from the other two by its larger, more strongly bent (and often asymmetrical), paler pink flowers.
 Z. robusta also has leaves covered with a fine grayish waxy coating (glaucous) in contrast to the leaves of Z. carinata.

 Distribution and habitat

 Zephyranthes robusta is believed to have originated from Rio Grande do Sul of Brazil.
 It is native to Brazil, Argentina, and Uruguay, and is widely naturalized elsewhere.

 Cultivation and uses

 Zephyranthes robusta is widely grown as an ornamental.
 It is one of the most prolific of the summer flowering rain lilies.
 They are propagated by dividing the bulbs (including offsets) and from seed.
 They are not as tolerant of colder temperatures as other rain lilies.